 What about the issue of employment?
 What does the New Testament say to employers and employees, and how do we understand that today?

 The first thing we have to recognize is that the primary system of mass employment in the greater Roman Empire was slavery.

 Tradesmen, craftsmen, farmers, fishermen and merchants worked for themselves, providing for their own needs.
-Sailors and camel drivers might be employed by shippers and traders.
-There were day laborers as well, but their situation was often worse than that of slaves since tomorrow held no guarantees.
-In many cases, however, either you provided for yourself through land holdings or your own business, or you were someone else’s property and they provided for your needs.
+Sailors, camel drivers, and day laborers were employed by others.
+In most cases, however, either you provided for yourself through land holdings or your own business, or you were someone else’s property and they provided for your needs.

 Under the Roman Empire, a vast number of people “employed” by another did so as the property of their “employer.”
 In the larger cities up to one-third of the populace were slaves.
 The empire had come to depend upon “slavery as the basic labor force” and envisioned no other practical means of providing for a large portion of the population.

 This was one reason why a just distribution of the land was so essential after the Israelites broke free from slavery in Egypt.
 Land guaranteed your future and the future of your family line and provided resources for establishing yourself in business.
 With masses of landless people in the Roman Empire, slavery became a widespread means of providing them with employment.